 Anyone who understands evolution knows that it doesn't necessarily lead from simpler to more complex life-forms.
 Rather, it leads to life-forms better suited to their environments.
 The evolution of recipes is similar: It's not that every new recipe is better than its immediate predecessor; it's just that it's more suitable to the recipe developer's particular tastes at that particular moment.

 Take, for example, this simple no-knead focaccia, flavored with roasted garlic.
-It's based on my No-Knead Olive-Rosemary Focaccia, which in turn was based on my Foolproof Pan Pizza.
-Both of those recipes are darned delicious, but neither of them quite fits the theme of the Italian-American pop-up dinner that Daniel and I were planning a couple years back.
+It's based on my no-knead olive-rosemary focaccia, which in turn was based on foolproof pan pizza.
+Both of those recipes are darned delicious, but neither of them quite fit the theme of an Italian-American pop-up dinner that Daniel and I were planning a couple years back.